 Consider that your acceptable level of personal grooming and hygiene may just be different from his.
 Since you are still getting to know one another, it is difficult to assess his nature and sensitivity to the subject matter.
 You can start a conversation by complimenting him, being real with what you say, something along the lines of, "I love how smooth your face feels against mine when we kiss.
 Mmmm..."
 The idea is to play up his finer features, or his assets, without sounding condescending or phony.
 This reinforces that he is doing something to please you.
 Another conversation starter is to have fun together by watching reality-type television shows that hone in on grooming and style makeovers, dating culture, and more.
 They also might just be the kick-start needed to initiate further discussion and possibly a trip to a salon or spa.

 You can also ask yourself, if his "disheveled and unkempt" appearance weren't an issue, would he still fit your checklist of what you seek in a potential mate?
 And, if he doesn't consider and follow-through with your suggestions, would you be willing to date him "as is"?
 This is a chance to identify your values and to learn to express them to him.
 Make a list of the characteristics you'd like in a partner, designating them as absolutes, pluses, negotiables, or deal-breakers.
 This process may help put things into perspective, allowing you to prioritize what you value, and possibly saving you some heartache and time.
-If you find the pros don't outweigh the cons, you can consider that while chemistry is important in a relationship, it may not be enough to hold it intact.
+If you find the pros don't outweigh the cons, you can consider that while chemistry is good in a relationship, it may not be enough to hold it intact.